Skip to main content

 Several evidence-based strategies can reduce child-raising costs by $50,000-$150,000 over 18 years without meaningfully affecting quality of life.
 First, maximise your CCS by ensuring both parents meet the activity test and updating income estimates accurately — overpaying and waiting for a reconciliation is an interest-free loan to the government.

-Second, start a dedicated education savings account early: investing $200/month from birth at 7% returns yields approximately $74,000 by age 18, enough to cover most private school fees or fund university.
+Second, start a dedicated education savings account early: investing $200/month from birth at 7% returns (use our savings goal calculator to model this) yields approximately $74,000 by age 18, enough to cover most private school fees or fund university.
 Third, buy school uniforms secondhand through school P&C sales — savings of 60-80% on items that get outgrown in a year.
 Fourth, use bulk-billing GPs and public dental clinics for children (free in most states until age 18).

 So what does this actually mean?
 Fifth, leverage the Child Dental Benefits Schedule ($1,131 over two calendar years for eligible children).
 Sixth, rotate extracurricular activities rather than stacking them — one sport and one cultural activity per term is enough for most children and saves $2,000-$4,000/year compared to families running three or four activities simultaneously.
 Seventh, set up a family meal plan — families who plan meals and cook in batches spend 25-35% less on food than those who shop ad hoc.